This article will walk you through each step of the process, from creating your GoFundMe account, to sharing your fundraiser.

 When you sign up for a GoFundMe account you will enter your full name and the email address you’d like to use.
 Make sure you use an email address that you have access to, because our team will be sending you important messages.

 Please note, the name you enter when creating your account is the name that will be displayed publicly on the fundraiser page.
 For our customers who no longer use their legal name, whether for safety or personal reasons, you can enter your chosen name here.
-Please be sure to enter your legal name when it comes time to set up withdrawals.
+Please be sure to enter your legal name when it comes time to set up transfers.

 Once you create your account, you will be prompted to create a fundraiser, and the first question will be “Who are you raising funds for?”
-If the funds will be withdrawn to a personal or company bank account, select “Yourself or someone else.”
+If the funds will be transferred to a personal or company bank account, select “Yourself or someone else.”
 If you are raising funds for a charity and would like the funds to be sent directly to that charity, select “A nonprofit or charity.”

 Then, you can follow along with the steps below to create your fundraiser.